 Students who are new to the private loan application process may want to review eligibility requirements, lender information, and procedures for processing an alternative loan at Louisiana Tech University.
 The Office of Financial Aid works with all private loan lenders.
 We encourage students and families to visit multiple lenders’ websites to check on the benefits, rates, and fees they offer.
 We do not receive any incentives, nor do we have any agreements with any lender.
 The Office of Financial Aid reserves the right not to certify an Alternative (Private) Loan.
 All Alternative (Private) Loans used for Louisiana Tech University’s educational costs must be certified by the school.

 Procedures for Borrowing

-The lender will notify the school if you have been pre-approved and request certification.
+- The lender will notify the school if the student has been pre-approved and request certification.

-Before the school will considering certifying the alternative loan, we must have a completed Free Application for Federal Student Aid (FAFSA) for the current award year.
+- Before the school will considering certifying the alternative loan, a completed Free Application for Federal Student Aid (FAFSA) for the current award year must be on file.
 (Exception: international student who is not eligible for federal aid.)

-The school will check eligibility requirements.
-If the student is eligible, the school will certify the loan up to the cost of attendance minus other financial aid.
+- The school will check eligibility requirements (listed above).
+If the student is eligible, the school will award the loan up to the cost of attendance minus other financial aid.

-The loan must be certified within an active loan period and must be disbursed prior to the end of the quarter.
+- The loan must be certified within an active loan period and will be disbursed after the lender’s “Borrower’s Right to Cancel” waiting period and in conjunction with federal loan disbursement dates..

-The school will not consider more than three Alternative (Private) loan requests for certification per award year.
+- The school has the right to limit Alternative (Private) Loan requests for certification per award year.

-The Division of Student Financial Aid reserves the right to decline to certify an Alternative (Private) Loan at Louisiana Tech University.
+The Office of Financial Aid reserves the right to decline to certify an Alternative (Private) Loan at Louisiana Tech University.